Federated learning: Hybrid federated dual coordinate ascent (HyFDCA)

 There is only one other algorithm that focuses on hybrid FL, HyFEM proposed by Zhang et al. (2020).
 This algorithm uses a feature matching formulation that balances clients building accurate local models and the server learning an accurate global model.
 This requires a matching regularizer constant that must be tuned based on user goals and results in disparate local and global models.
 Furthermore, the convergence results provided for HyFEM only prove convergence of the matching formulation not of the original global problem.
-This work is substantially different than HyFDCA's approach which uses data on local clients to build a global model that converges to the same solution as if the model was trained centrally.
+This work is substantially different from HyFDCA's approach which uses data on local clients to build a global model that converges to the same solution as if the model was trained centrally.
 Furthermore, the local and global models are synchronized and do not require the adjustment of a matching parameter between local and global models.
 However, HyFEM is suitable for a vast array of architectures including deep learning architectures, whereas HyFDCA is designed for convex problems like logistic regression and support vector machines.

 HyFDCA is empirically benchmarked against the aforementioned HyFEM as well as the popular FedAvg in solving convex problem (specifically classification problems) for several popular datasets (MNIST, Covtype, and News20).
 The authors found HyFDCA converges to a lower loss value and higher validation accuracy in less overall time in 33 of 36 comparisons examined and 36 of 36 comparisons examined with respect to the number of outer iterations.
 Lastly, HyFDCA only requires tuning of one hyperparameter, the number of inner iterations, as opposed to FedAvg (which requires tuning three) or HyFEM (which requires tuning four).
 In addition to FedAvg and HyFEM being quite difficult to optimize hyperparameters in turn greatly affecting convergence, HyFDCA's single hyperparameter allows for simpler practical implementations and hyperparameter selection methodologies.